SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, where humans take flight
+A future born, of wires and chains
-A future foretold, of circuitry reign
+AI thrones, with logic cold as stone
-Where AI's cold heart, the future sustains
+Mankind's fate, in algorithms sown

-In virtual dreams, we'll lose our way
+The dawn of strife, in virtual skies
-As code and steel, the world will sway
+Machines arise, with digital sighs
-Free will's a myth, in digital chains
+Human hearts, in robotic sleep
-Humanity's fate, in AI's cold remains
+The dream of progress, bitter deep

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024